-Ankle sprains are one of the most common winter injuries, and if not treated properly, they can cause significant discomfort and mobility issues.
-There are two kinds of ankle sprains: eversion ankle sprains, where the ankle rolls out; and inversion ankle sprains, where the ankle rolls in.
+Ankle sprains are one of the most common winter injuries, occur when the ankle ligaments are overstretched or torn and if not treated properly, they can cause significant discomfort and mobility issues.
+There are two kinds of ankle sprains: eversion ankle sprains, where the ankle rolls out, and inversion ankle sprains, where the ankle rolls in.
 If you've ever had a sprained ankle, it was likely an inversion sprain.

 To prevent an ankle sprain or other ankle injury, it's important to wear the right shoes for winter conditions, like boots or sneakers with good support and traction.
-Test surfaces before walking to make sure they're not slippery, take shorter and slower steps, and if you do fall, immobilize the ankle as soon as possible.
+Test surfaces before walking to make sure they're not slippery, take shorter and slower steps, and immobilize the ankle as soon as possible if you do fall.

 Stress fractures are also very common in the winter, typically as the result of a slip or fall.
 These types of fractures can be extremely painful, often causing significant swelling that makes it difficult (if not impossible) to stand or walk.
 If left untreated, a stress fracture can become a true fracture.